Philippine Market Intelligence · 2026 Edition

 📊

-Data InsightThe SWS September 2024 survey found that Classes A, B, and C combined account for just 5.8% of the Philippine population — meaning the true Class A alone represents well under 1% of households.
-Pinoy Money Talk estimates fewer than 185,000 AB-class families nationwide.
+Data InsightThe SWS September 2024 survey found that Classes A, B, and C combined account for just 5.8% of the Philippine population — meaning the true Class A alone represents well under 1% of all Filipino households.
+This is a marketing industry estimate; SWS measures this using a dwelling-quality and asset-based observation method, not the income brackets shown above.

 📣 How to Market to Class A